 Why Do Some Artists and Critics Hate Hyperrealism?

 I suspect that some critics despise hyperrealist paintings and drawings because there is less to interpret.
+It makes them redundant.
 How can you be an expert in the world of art if it’s is so easily understood?

 Realism is easy to grasp.
 The first question people ask me is a simple one:

 “How did you do that?”

 Why shouldn’t they?
 They don’t ask what it means because they couldn’t care less.
-The appeal lies in the fascination of the process combined with the strength of the image.
+The appeal lies in the fascination of the drawing skills combined with the strength of the image.
 The impact is visceral, not intellectual.

 Critics dismiss hyperrealistic paintings and drawings as mindless copying, lacking in imagination or originality.
-They brush it aside simply because they assume its creator is on mechanical autopilot with no input beyond the gimmick of being able to draw.
+They brush it aside simply because they assume its creator is on autopilot with no input beyond the gimmick of being able to draw in detail.

 They despise the very things that the public enjoys most.
 If something is popular then it can’t be any good.
-Much of the criticism is nothing more than art snobbery and elitism.
+Much of the criticism is nothing more than snobbery and elitism.

-The overwhelming reason some critics dislike hyper or photorealism is because of the assumption that it’s the same as taking a photo.
+The overwhelming reason some critics dislike the works of photorealists is the assumption that it’s the same as taking photographs.
 It’s as if photography is so trivial that anything related to it must be equally as shallow.

 The public is underwhelmed by art they think anyone can do.
 They don’t see anything unique in it.
 The supposed meaning is pretentious nonsense.

 Critics, and some artists in the art world, like to intellectualize art.
 They discuss it with impenetrable art jargon in order to separate themselves from the ignorant masses.
 It’s all smoke and mirrors, it gives authority to people whose opinion has no more validity than anyone else.

 It reminds me of a job I once had in a tree nursery.
 I could hoodwink a customer into thinking I was an expert just by dropping in a few Latin names.
 It’s all BS of course.